krishnachaitanya0107/krishnachaitanya0107/README.md

 #### A CS Undergrad working with Android development primarily and exploring other technologies along the way .

-- 🌱 I’m currently learning Kotlin and UI-UX Design
+- 🌱 I’m currently learning about open source and improving my knowledge on android dev
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about __Android__ , __Kotlin__ , __Java__ and __Python__
 - 📫 How to reach me: